-Collection Judgment in Texas, Tennessee and Arkansas
+Collection Judgment in Arkansas, Tennessee, Texas, Indiana, and Kentucky

 Second to receiving payment of a debt upfront, obtaining a collection judgment is a favorable outcome if you are a creditor.
 If you file a claim against a debtor in order to secure payment, you may be able to resolve the dispute in two ways.
 With the aid of a skilled collection attorney, you may be able to negotiate some form of payment.